JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 So I walked over to the shop and took a look in the window.
 It was definitely a toy store, but not like any toy store I knew of.
 For one, the window not only had a carousel horse in it, but there were also all kinds of old toys nicely displayed in the window as if they were museum pieces.

 That was cute, but of no interest to my 1970s street kid sensibilities.
-Then I saw something in the window that grabbed my attention: A huge bowl filled with what looked like wind-up R2-D2s!
+Then I saw something in the window that grabbed my attention: A huge bowl filled with what looked like wind-up R2-D2 toys!
 What the eff was that?
 I already had a small collection of Kenner *Star Wars* figures, but never saw a wind-up R2-D2 before.
-They looked similar to the Kenner figure but had a tag with Japanese text on it.
+They looked similar to the Kenner version of the R2-D2 figure but each had a small tag with some Japanese text on it.

-I gasped and checked my pocket for money.
+I gasped and immediately checked my pocket for money.
 I had some quarter and change on me; maybe I could score a wind-up R2-D2?
 So I looked at my sister and asked her if we could go into the store.

 “No!” she said.
 “We need to go back!” she added.
 And this went on for a little bit until I accepted the futility of the struggle, caved in and headed back to the sandal shop with her.